Frequently Asked Questions

 Can I defer payment of impact fees?

 At this time, the City of San Diego only allows for the deferral of FBA and DIF fees.
-The FBA fee deferral program will be in effect for two years from the date of ordinance approval (termination date 12/31/2014).
-The DIF fee deferral program will continue indefinitely.
-RTCIP & HTF are not eligible for deferral.
+The FBA and DIF fee deferral programs will continue indefinitely.
+RTCIP & HIF are not eligible for deferral.